All you need to know about the first WHO-approved malaria vaccine, RTS,S (Mosquirix)

 "WHO recommends that in the context of comprehensive malaria control the RTS,S/AS01 malaria vaccine be used for the prevention of P. falciparum in children living in regions with moderate to high transmission as defined by WHO."

-The malaria vaccine should be scheduled for administration in four doses for children from five months old in these countries and other countries moderately affected.
+Since the RTS,S vaccine has the potentials to reduce childhood deaths, it will be scheduled for administration in four doses for children from five months old in these countries and other countries moderately affected.

 Why the newly approved malaria vaccine is not for adults